hoangvvo/llm-sdk/sdk-js/README.md

 # @hoangvvo/llm-sdk

-`@hoangvvo/llm-sdk` is a JavaScript SDK that provides a unified API to access the LLM APIs of various providers.
+`@hoangvvo/llm-sdk` is a JavaScript library that provides a unified API to access the LLM APIs of various providers.

 ## Installation